cyberthal/treefactor-docs/Doc/Commands/Org-refactor-heading.md

 % org-refactor-heading

-tro-org-refactor-heading is a minor Org convenience function.
+treefactor-org-refactor-heading is a minor Org convenience function.
 It helps you refactor a heading.

 Imagine you have a complex heading that covers multiple topics in a disorganized way.